UT-CHG/BET/doc/examples/example_rst_files/linear_condnum_binratio.rst

 ===========================
-Example: Linear Map Choose QoIs (volume / bin_ratio)
+Example: Linear Map Choose QoIs (condition number / bin_ratio)
 ===========================

 This examples generates uniform random samples in the unit hypercube and